Gronis/OpenEcs/README.md

 });

 //NOTE, use reference, not values as parameters.
-//otherwise, the components will be copies and
+//Otherwise, the components will be copied and
 //any change made to it will not be registered
 //on the acctual component